 “Just go inside…”

 They head in through the small pub and up a stair to a private room.
-Davon knocks on the door and shortly thereafter a guard opens it and looks intensely at Davon before he lets them in.
+Davon knocks on the door, and shortly thereafter a guard opens it, looking intensely at Davon before he lets them in.
 Malkreth steps in last, and as he sees the queen, he cannot help but to stare.
 He had heard she was beautiful, but her descriptions were clearly underrated.

 Tiera leans towards Malkreth and whisper: